-Up to-Home/Humour/Language

 From The Admirable Crichton, by J. M. Barrie (University of London Press, 1970):

-commensal a & n. (one) who eats at the same table; (animal or plant) living harmlessly with or in another and thus obtaining food [...]
+commensal adj. & n. (one) who eats at the same table; (animal or plant) living harmlessly with or in another and thus obtaining food [...]
 [Latin mensa table] -- The Concise Oxford Dictionary, 7th Edition

 From The Story of Rats by S. Anthony Barnett (Allen & Unwin, 2001):